jiwoos/OOP_Gomoku_AdvancedTicTacToe/README.md

 Program specifics:
-The following specifications were not explicitly stated in the labs.
 Here is how our program handles the following situations:
     Whitespace in the command line:
         As long as the string for the game name has no white space, the program runs.
 If the string is split up (for example: "Tic     TacToe"), the usage message is sent.